Two for the Knight: Synopsis and reception

 Velasquez opened the show with a performance of "To Reach You" from her album Reigne (2001), before transitioning into "(I've Had) The Time of My Life".
-She then sat centerstage and sang the ballad "Never Too Far", which was followed by a medley of her movie theme songs: "Ikaw", "Pangako", and "Kailangan Ko'y Ikaw".
-Next, Velasquez performed a series of disco songs from the 1970s, and was followed by an acoustic version of "Hanggang Ngayon".
-She ended her segment with a rendition of Michael Bolton's Go the Distance.
+She then sat centerstage and sang the ballad "Never Too Far", which was followed by a medley of her film soundtracks: "Ikaw", "Pangako", and "Kailangan Ko'y Ikaw".
+Next, Velasquez performed a series of disco songs from the 1970s, which were followed by an acoustic version of "Hanggang Ngayon".
+She ended her segment with a rendition of Michael Bolton's "Go the Distance".
 For the next number, McKnight joined Velasquez onstage and the pair performed the duets "Love Is" and "Whenever You Call".
-McKnight's part began with the Justin Timberlake collaboration "My Kind of Girl", as excerpts from Timberlake's part were shown onscreen.
+McKnight's solo part then began with the Justin Timberlake collaboration "My Kind of Girl", as excerpts from Timberlake's part were shown onscreen.
 The setlist continued with the songs "6, 8, 12" and "Back at One".
 The show ended with his performance of "One Last Cry".

 Writing for The Philippine Star, Kap Maceda praised McKnight's and Velasquez's performances and complimented the show's "musical value", calling it a "Valentine’s offering too tempting to resist".
 He continued to commend Velasquez's vocals during the duet numbers, saying, "Score a point for Filipino ability–which McKnight was only too willing to acknowledge".
 Maceda was also appreciative of McKnight's singing and his "equal dexterity with the guitar and keyboards".
 Similarly, the Manila Standard termed it "the most successful Valentine show of the year".
 The concert was recorded and later released in VHS and Video CD (VCD) format in June 2002.